 Fleet Captain: Ron Thompson

-Etchells are often described as a powerful 30.5' keelboat that bites into big breeze that powers up more quickly than traditional keelboats.
-She can tack in 70 degrees and has a low wetted surface hull form that keeps moving in the slightest breeze.
-In 20+ knots it absolutely flies.
+Etchells are often described as a powerful 30.5' keelboat that bites into big breeze and powers up more quickly than traditional keelboats.
+She can tack through 70 degrees and has a low wetted surface hull form that keeps moving in the slightest breeze.
+In 20+ knots, she absolutely flies.

 Though sensitive to fine adjustments in the rig and sail trim that makes sailing her technically intriguing to all types of sailors, the tight one-design adherence keeps the racing tight and close, placing strong emphasis on tactics -- a factor that made the boat a favorite among world class sailors.
 More can be found at http://www.EtchellsFleet1.org.